l0g0s/05-heroesApp/README.md

 ng new appName
 ```
 - Enforce stricter type: `Y`
-- Angular routing: `N or Y` for easy work
+- Angular routing: `N or Y` for easy routing work
 - Styles types: `CSS`
 - ...can take a while...